-With the advent of herbicide-resistant (HR) weeds, especially those resistant to glyphosate (GR), residual herbicides applied before, at, and after planting have become increasingly important as a necessary component of a complete weed control program for soybeans.
-This has added an additional layer of complexity since available residual herbicides must be chosen on the basis of their mode of action (MOA) and how those MOA's should be selected to complement later-applied postemergence (POST) herbicides to manage HR weeds that are present.
+With the advent of herbicide-resistant [HR] weeds, especially those resistant to glyphosate [GR], residual herbicides applied before, at, and after planting have become increasingly important as a necessary component of a complete weed control program for soybeans.
+This has added an additional layer of complexity since available residual herbicides should be chosen on the basis of 1) their mode of action [MOA], and 2) how their MOA's should be selected to complement later-applied postemergence [POST] herbicides to manage HR weeds that are present.

-Soybean varieties that are resistant to glyphosate are now the major ones used in most soybean production systems.
+GR soybean varieties are now the ones used in most soybean production systems.
 However, GR weeds have tilted the playing field so that other weed control measures in addition to glyphosate must be inserted into producers' weed management programs.
-These include auxin herbicide-resistant (AR) soybean varieties and the aforementioned residual herbicides that have been available for decades.
+These include auxin herbicide-resistant [AR] soybean varieties and the aforementioned residual herbicides that have been available for decades.